Arrow-class gunvessel: Propulsion

 A two-cylinder horizontal single expansion steam engine provided 160 hp through a single screw.

 Sail plan

 All Arrow-class gunvessels were barque-rigged.

 Armament

 The Arrow class were provided with two 68-pounder Lancaster muzzle-loading rifles weighing 95 long cwt on pivot mounts, and four 32-pounder 25 long cwt guns.

 Ships

 Operational lives

 Wrangler was sent to the Baltic on completion, and the others of the class to the Black Sea where they took part in the Crimean War.
-The Lancaster guns were not entirely successful and the class had their armament reduced, being employed in their original designation as despatch vessels.
+The Lancaster guns were not entirely successful, and the class had their armament reduced, being employed in their original designation as dispatch vessels.